adiabatic/king-kong/README.markdown

 # King Kong: A Quikscript Keyboard Layout

-King Kong is a keyboard layout for [Quikscript][qs] that incorporates some of the design decisions of [Sebeolsik 390 and Final](kokbd) into a keyboard designed for Anglophones.
+King Kong is a keyboard layout for [Quikscript][qs] that incorporates some of the design decisions of [Sebeolsik 390 and Final][kokbd] into a keyboard designed for Anglophones.
 It generates code points in the Private Use Area — from U+E650 to U+E67E.

 ## Notable Features